alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 cf set-space-role ana@example.com acme test SpaceDeveloper
 ```

+Refer to the [Cloud Foundry reference guide on `cf set-space-role`](https://cli.cloudfoundry.org/en-US/cf/set-space-role.html) for a complete list of roles.

 ### Remove users from a space

 When a team member leaves or stops working on a project, the org manager must revoke that team member’s access rights.
-The org manager does this by removing all of that team member’s user roles within the team’s spaces.
-Run the following to remove a role within a space:
+The org manager can do this by removing all of that team member’s user roles within the team’s spaces, using the following command:

 ```
 cf unset-space-role USERNAME ORG SPACE ROLE